U.S. oil prices edge down amid uncertain global economic outlook

-Oil prices jumped around 3 percent on Tuesday when China’s National Development and Reform Commission signaled a willingness to offer more fiscal stimulus following weaker-than-expected trade figures earlier in the week.
+Oil prices jumped around 3 percent on Tuesday when China’s National Development and Reform Commission signalled a willingness to offer more fiscal stimulus following weaker-than-expected trade figures earlier in the week.

 But that appeared to offer only temporary support to crude prices amid persistent worries over the impact of the Sino-U.S. trade conflict.